How to prepare your home for a puppy

 Even things like a pack of chewing gum in a bag on the floor could be a danger for your puppy, so keep the floors clear wherever your puppy will be.

-A dedicated puppy space makes it easier for your puppy to explore their world by themself.
-You’ll know where they are all the time, so you’ll be able to keep doing what you’d doing normally around the house without worrying about puppy proofing every room (right away).
+A dedicated puppy space makes it easier for your puppy to explore their world by themselves.
+You’ll know where they are all the time, so you’ll be able to keep doing what you’d normally do around the house without worrying about puppy proofing every room right away.

 Here are some of our top priorities to buy before you get your pup:

-• Collar/harness and lead – Getting a collar and a lead early gives them a chance to get used to wearing the collar and walking on a lead before you go out into the wild to socialise.
+• Collar/harness and lead: Getting a collar and a lead early gives them a chance to get used to wearing the collar and walking on a lead before you go out into the wild to socialize.

 For a complete list of what to buy for your puppy, check out our puppy shopping list for more ideas.